 Personal registration of voters is required pursuant to Section 2014 of Education Law or Article 5 of Election Law.
 If a voter has already registered pursuant to Section 2014 of Education Law and has voted at an annual or special district meeting within the last four (4) calendar years, he or she is eligible to vote at this election.
 If a voter is registered and eligible to vote under Article 5 of the Election Law, he or she is also eligible to vote at this election.
 All other persons who wish to vote must register.

-Please note: the Register prepared pursuant to Education Law shall be filed in the Office of the District Clerk and shall be open for inspection by any qualified voter of the District on each of five days prior to the day of the election – except Sunday, May 14, 2023 – from 8:00 a.m. to 3:30 p.m.
+Please note: the Register prepared pursuant to Education Law shall be filed in the Office of the District Clerk and shall be open for inspection by any qualified voter of the District on each of five days prior to the day of the election from 8:00 a.m. to 3:30 p.m. – except Sunday, May 14, 2023 and by appointment only on Saturday, May 13, 2023.

 Absentee ballots for election of Board Members and voting on the budget and propositions will be provided to all qualified voters of the Hadley-Luzerne Central School District.
 Absentee ballots must be received by the District Clerk no later than 5:00 p.m. on May 16, 2023.
 The Education Law makes special provisions for absentee voting by “permanently disabled” and “military” qualified voters of the District.
 Both permanently disabled and military voters and their family can apply for an absentee ballot on the NYS Board of Elections or County Board of Elections website.